 Joji was the man.
 But also, there’s the car.
 His yellow “Smily Bumper Celica” always made serious Toyota collectors stop and stare.

-The first Toyota Celica for North America arrived for the 1971 model year as the ST trim.
+The first Toyota Celica for North America arrived for the 1971 model year as the ST trim, powered by a 1.9L 8RC engine.
 Toyota positioned the Celica as its answer to the popular American muscle cars of the time, marketing it directly against the Ford Mustang, the Chevrolet Camaro, and the Dodge Challenger.
 The Celica didn’t have a monstrous V8, but it had a muscular look, rear-wheel drive, and a fastback roofline that drew obvious inspiration from the Mustang.
 If you’ve ever parked a first-gen Celica next to a Mustang of the same era, the family resemblance is hard to ignore.
 It was Japan’s pony car.
 Lightweight, honest, and charming in a way that most American muscle of that era simply wasn’t.

 The fifth Celica ever sold in America.
 That’s not a number you hear often in any collector car conversation, and Joji owned it.
 This wasn’t a garage queen sitting behind a velvet rope.
 It was a car that Joji had a deeply personal connection to, one that traced all the way back to his childhood in the Philippines and the first time he ever understood what a Toyota could be.